dave/jennifer/README.md

 // 	a.A()
 // }
 ```

+### ImportNames
+ImportNames allows multiple names to be imported as a map.
+Use the [gennames](gennames) command to
+automatically generate a go file containing a map of a selection of package names.

 ### ImportAlias
 ImportAlias provides the alias for a package path that should be used in the import block.